 The Terrex Scope High GTX has the narrowest forefoot of all the boots in our review at 3.8 inches, compared with the Trango TRK GTX at 4.5 inches.
 This narrow sole makes the boot fit into cracks and crevices, nimbly climbing where clunky boots like the Asolo Power Matic 200 cannot, but while hiking into these climbs, care should be taken not to roll an ankle.
 We awarded it a 6 out of 10 in stability, not because it is necessarily bad at the job, but there are much more stable boots in our review if that is your focus.
 The torsional stability of this boot is average, providing more structure than the lightweight models.

-The ankle-high collar provides protection against getting banged up by loose rock and can be cinched up enough to give excellent support for carrying moderate loads, though it is no comparison to the robust structure given by a dedicated hiking boot such as the Quest 4D 3.
+The ankle-high collar provides protection against getting banged up by loose rock and can be cinched up enough to give excellent support for carrying moderate loads, though it is no comparison to the robust structure given by a dedicated hiking boot.

 Ever since buying the Five Ten climbing shoe company in 2011, Adidas has been steadily improving its approach shoe offerings, bolstered by Five Ten's unbeatable Stealth rubber compounds.
 We awarded the Terrex Scope High a perfect score of 10, a score only matched by the Scarpa Zodiac Plus GTX.
 The Stealth rubber is the stickiest we tested, providing secure footing on rock, wet or dry.
 Low profile lugs on the sole give more surface area to contact the rock with, while still giving good grip on muddy trails and firm snow.